Frequently Asked Questions

 Can NREL get funding for my project or organization from the U.S. government?

-Commercialization and Licensing
+Financing and Licensing

 Will NREL help me with financing for my technology?

 NREL's Industry Growth Forum provides clean energy entrepreneurs an opportunity to present their business cases to an expert panel of investors and energy executives.
-Learn more about the Forum.